jgerstmayr/EXUDYN/README.rst

 +  How to add graphics?

-  |  =>  Graphics (lines, text, 3D triangular / STL mesh) can be added to all BodyGraphicsData items in objects.
+  |  =>  Graphics (lines, text, 3D triangular / sSTL mesh) can be added to all BodyGraphicsData items in objects.
 Graphics objects which are fixed with the background can be attached to a ObjectGround object.
 Moving objects must be attached to the BodyGraphicsData of a moving body.
 Other moving bodies can be realized, e.g., by adding a ObjectGround and changing its reference with time.
 Furthermore, ObjectGround allows to add fully user defined graphics.

 +  In \ ``GenerateStraightLineANCFCable2D``\